marazmlab/performance-dashboard-app/README.md

    ```
 4. Open [http://localhost:5173](http://localhost:5173) in your browser.

 ## Development Workflow

-- Each feature or fix is committed with a clear, descriptive message.
+- Each feature or fix is committed with a clear, descriptive message (Conventional Commits).
-- Modular components and logic separated into hooks and utils.
+- Modular components and logic separated into `hooks` and `utils`.
-- Accessibility (a11y) and performance are prioritized.
+- Accessibility (a11y), performance, and code review are prioritized.
 - Documentation and tests are updated continuously.
+- GitHub + Netlify CI/CD: every push triggers an automatic deploy.

+---

 ## Testing